Barossa Valley accommodation

 If you'd prefer to rent a car and go it alone, however, then your options are only as limited as your explorer's spirit.
 Make your first stop one of Australia's oldest wineries and chateau's, Chateau Tanunda - established in the 1800s.
 Visit their cellar door, grab a picnic basket and select from a range of local lunch options to accompany a bottle of their exquisite wine, relax on their immaculate lawns, or book into a guided tour of the grounds to hear its history.

 Other wineries you need to visit are Hentley Farm, Grant Burge, Rockford and Richmond Grove.

 Accommodation in Barossa Valley

 When you are treating your taste buds with fine wine, you should also treat the rest of yourself by staying at luxury Barossa Valley accommodation.
 Conveniently located near the heart of the area, the Novotel Barossa Valley Resort offers 140 comfortable rooms, each with their own Jacuzzi, as well as a fitness centre, swimming pool, jogging track and nearby golf course.
-If you grow tired of driving, or want a big meal before you leave each morning, you can also try on-site restaurant, Harry's, for some excellent local produce at breakfast, lunch or dinner.
+If you grow tired of driving, or want a big meal before you leave each morning, you can also try on-site restaurant, The Cellar Kitchen, for some excellent local produce at breakfast, lunch or dinner.